 The Eleven Principles Sourcebook© provides the best information available on effective character education in one extraordinary resource.
 Kathy Beland, Series Editor, crafted the Sourcebook© to richly illustrate effective character education, drawing on real-life examples from National Schools of Character award winners and merging the contributions of national experts in character education, social and emotional learning, service learning, and civic education.

-For coordinators, schools, districts, communities and family members who prefer to learn together with the help of a good “coach,” CEP now offers special Sourcebook Workshops to complement the Eleven Principles Sourcebook© materials.
+For coordinators, schools, districts, communities and family members who prefer to learn together with the help of a good “coach,” Character.org offers special Sourcebook Workshops to complement the Eleven Principles Sourcebook© materials.

 List of Guides

 - Understanding Character Development – As children grow in their character, they develop an increasingly refined understanding of the core values, a deeper commitment to living according to those values, and a stronger capacity and tendency to behave in accordance with them.

 - Developing a Comprehensive Approach – Schools committed to character development look at themselves through a moral lens to assess how virtually everything that goes on in school affects the character of students.

 - Creating a Caring School Community – All children and adolescents have needs for safety, belonging, and the experience of contributing, and they are more likely to internalize the values and expectations of groups that meet these needs.

 - Providing Opportunities for Moral Action – In the ethical as in the intellectual domain, students are constructive learners; they learn best by doing.

 - Providing a Meaningful Academic Curriculum – When teachers bring to the fore the character dimension of the curriculum, they enhance the relevance of subject matter to students’ natural interests and questions, and in the process, increase student engagement and achievement.